Neil's Back Story. First Cut

 Neil Hope Rowland was born in Luton, Bedfordshire, where he was suckled on stout and prunes.
 He attended Stopsley High School and Community College, as well as Luton VI Form College.
 From an early age he developed an enjoyment for words, reading and books, as well as tropical fish and dogs.

-Combined with a talk by Stan Barstow, at school, Neil was also hugely inspired by his friends' enthusiasm for movies and music - particularly the story telling, poetic and narrative aspects of film and drama.
-A sense of humour, a passion for telling a story and the emotions and experience of life - read and judge for youself ))
+Combined with a talk by Stan Barstow, at school, Neil was also hugely inspired by his friends' enthusiasm for movies, cult books and music - particularly the story telling, poetic and narrative aspects of film and drama.
+A sense of humour, a passion for telling a story and the emotions and experience of life - read and judge for yourself ))

 From here he wrote for the school and college magazines.
 At Six Form College he had a job in the library, despite being banned as a student for talking (he was a quiet lad really).